 Program Office: 328 Rovetta Business Bldg, 644-3892

 The College of Business offers a minor in General Business for non-business major students on a space available basis only.
-The minor consists of 18 hours, unless a greater number is required by the major program.
-For the minor, the student must complete one year of Economics (ECO 2013 and ECO 2023).
-Additionally, the student must complete 12 hours of business courses selected from the following: ACG 2021, ACG 2071, BUL 3310, FIN3140, FIN 3244, FIN 3403, MAN 3025, MAR 3023, REE 3043 or RMI 3011.
+The student must complete 12 hours of business courses selected from the following: ACG 2021, ACG 2071, BUL 3310, FIN3140, FIN 3244, FIN 3403, ISM3541, MAN 3025, MAR 3023, REE 3043 or RMI 3011.
 At least two of the four business courses must be taken at FSU.
 Grades below C- will not apply toward the minor.
-Upon completion of the required courses, students may submit the General Business Minor Certification Request (PDF) to apply for certification of completion of the minor with the College of Business Undergraduate Office, Room 328 Rovetta Business Building.
-For more information, see business.fsu.edu or contact Maketa Austin in the College of Business Undergraduate Office at email@example.com or call 850-644-3892.
+Upon completion of the required courses, students may apply for certification of completion of the minor with the College of Business Undergraduate Office, Room 328 Rovetta Business Building.
+For more information, see business.fsu.edu or contact Maketa Austin in the College of Business Undergraduate Office at firstname.lastname@example.org or call 850-644-3892.

 Program Office: Tallahassee: 203 Love, 644-8700.